SchiieBen/Rewards/README.txt

 Testing GitHub (I actually don't know what I am doing, lmao)

+The code is in PORTUGUESE!!
-The program redeems points in Microsoft Rewards using pyautogui.
-Be careful, it uses coordinates (it is set for monitors 1280x1024 at 100%).
+The program redeems points using pyautogui and also searches in bing to get points from it

-OBS: The program needs a tcl file (You can find it at https://github.com/rdbende/Azure-ttk-theme/tree/main
+OBS: The program needs a tcl file.
+You can find it at: https://github.com/rdbende/Azure-ttk-theme/tree/main

-The program is in portuguese.
-Good luck with it xD This is my very first project.
+This is my very first project.
 I learned everything I know while trying to make this.

 Things I need to develop: